 “We might not even know what we’re not seeing, or we might realize that there’s a website that we’ve come to depend on, say an independent news service, that isn’t operational anymore.
 In a nightmare scenario, which is totally possible because these rules were struck down, if we are using applications or technologies that these companies don’t like to connect to the internet, they can just block them from connecting to their networks,” Levy says.

-And the types of technologies and applications Levy is talking about include encryption technologies that help protect dissident voices avoid surveillance from government agencies as well as corporations.
+Moreover, the types of technologies and applications Levy is talking about include encryption technologies that help protect dissident voices avoid surveillance from government agencies as well as corporations.

 Major technologies companies have adopted various encryption standards in the aftermath of the Snowden leaks, and the use of such services are on the rise from the general public.